2012–13 KHL season: Salary cap

 The salary cap changed from a soft cap to a hard cap, set at 1.1 billion rubles (approx. US$36.5 million), but each club can waive the cap for one player transferred directly from the NHL, if he is eligible to play for the Russian national team.

 Season structure

 The regular season consisted of 52 games for each team — twice (home and away) against each other team in the league and two extra games against a selected "rival" opponent (typically a geographically close team).
 This was a change from previous seasons, where all intra-division opponents were played more frequently.
-The top 8 teams from each conference qualified for the play-offs, which are played as best-of-seven series in each round.
+The top 8 teams from each conference qualified for the playoffs, which are played as best-of-seven series in each round.

 Nadezhda Cup tournament

 In January 2013, a new repechage tournament known as the Nadezhda Cup (Cup of Hope) was announced, which was held alongside the playoffs.
 Six teams from the Western Conference and four teams from the Eastern Conference who had not qualified for the playoffs competed in the tournament, whose prize includes the first overall pick in the next KHL Junior Draft.
 The new tournament was intended to extend the season, and help maintain interest in hockey for fans and players in preparation for the 2014 Winter Olympics.
 The first Cup of Hope was won by Dinamo Riga.